shaunvxc/pytchfork/README.md

 process_data() # this will fork 2 processes that read from/write to a local redis instance
 ```

 In the above snippet, these processes will run continuously as daemons.
-For more smaller tasks, this might not be desirable.
+For smaller tasks with fixed amounts of input data, this might not be desirable.

 To get the processes to exit upon completetion, pass the `sentinel` argument to the decorator.
 In order for this to work, the `redis_work_queue` must clearly mark the ending with `N` occurrences of the `sentinel`, where `N` is the desired number of processes.